 During the past year, the City undertook a range of housing and community development activities to benefit primarily low- and moderate-income residents, including persons with special needs.
-However, the onset of COVID-19 in February 2020 that led to a State imposed Shelter in Place Order in March 2020 has significantly impacted the implementation of several programs and required the decisive shifts of both financial and staff resources.
-This section only highlights some accomplishments.
-Detailed CDBG, HOME, and ESG-funded activities are described in the Consolidated Annual Performance and Evaluation Report (CAPER), which can be found on the City's website.
+However, the lasting impacts of COVID-have significantly impacted the implementation of several programs.
+This section highlights some of the accomplishments.
+Detailed CDBG, HOME, and ESG-funded activities are described in the Consolidated Annual Performance and Evaluation Report (CAPER) for FY 2020-2021, which can be found on the City's website.